sunvalley-technologies/php-task-manager/README.md

 information.
 Calling these methods from a child informs manager and also manager informs task storage to update information if necessary.

 For more examples, check the integration tests in this library.

+### Service Manager

+ServiceManager provides a way to run a tasks like services.
+Each task is expected to be long running task and if it fails, it is restarted according to given restart policy.

+A sample can be found in the `\SunValley\TaskManager\Tests\ServiceManagerTest`

 ## Framework Integration